Towards Bridging Language Gaps in OSS with LLM-Driven Documentation Translation: Methodology

 We provided the extracted markdown files to the LLMs (ChatGPT-4o and Claude Sonnet) using the following prompt: \\

 \textit{ \textbf{``You are an expert translator, please translate the following Markdown content from English to German.
 Preserve code blocks, links and markdown format exactly as they are.''}}\\

-In recent years, LLM prompting has been evolving, with studies \cite{chen-etal-2023-mapo} showing that prompt optimization can improve results generated by LLMs.
-As we move towards our vision for automated technical documentation translation powered by LLMs, other prompting strategies should be employed.
+In recent years, LLM prompting has been evolving, with studies \cite{chen-etal-2023-mapo} showing that prompt optimization techniques such as chain-of-thought reasoning, zero, few, and one-shot prompting can improve results generated by LLMs.
+As we move towards our vision for automated technical documentation translation powered by LLMs, other prompting strategies would be employed.